 United Church of Christ Disaster Ministries has extended the deadline to June 30, 2019, for UCC congregations assembling Church World Service Emergency Cleanup Buckets to apply for UCC Matching Grants of up to $250.

-Members of the denomination can assist hurricane and other disaster relief efforts by pre-assembling various kits that are warehoused by CWS, ready to be shipped at a moment's notice when the need arises.
+Members of the denomination can assist hurricane and other disaster relief efforts by pre-assembling these supplies that are warehoused by CWS, ready to be shipped at a moment's notice when the need arises.

-"For families that have lost everything, CWS Emergency Cleanup Buckets and other CWS Kits are more than just relief supplies, they are an expression of love and symbol of hope for the future,” said Zach Wolgemuth, UCC Disaster Ministries executive.
+"For families facing the muck and ruin that a disaster has caused to their homes, CWS Emergency Cleanup Buckets are more than just relief supplies, they are an expression of love and symbol of hope for the future,” said Zach Wolgemuth, UCC Disaster Ministries executive.
 "It's energizing to see congregations engaged in hands-on ways, reaching out to people they will likely never meet.”

-This is the fourth year UCC Disaster Ministries has offered the matching grants.
-The ministry will fund participating and qualifying congregations up to $250 per congregation on a first-come, first-served basis to the first 75 congregations that raise $250 in cash and in-kind gifts for kits.
+2019 marks the fifth year UCC Disaster Ministries has offered the matching grants.
+The ministry will fund participating and qualifying congregations up to $250 per congregation on a first-come, first-served basis to congregations that raise $250 in cash and in-kind gifts for CWS Emergency Cleanup Buckets.

 Not a UCC congregation or group?
 Partner with a UCC church near you!

 Celesta Bridgeforth of Athens, Ala., remembered the grief of losing her home to a tornado in 2011.